apache/openwhisk-wskdeploy/README.md

 $ go build -o wskdeploy
 ```

-an executable named `wskdeploy` will be created in the current directory for your current operating system and architecture.
+an executable named `wskdeploy` will be created in the project directory compatible with your current operating system and architecture.

-### Building for other Operating Systems (GOOS) and Architectures (GOARCH)
+#### Building for other Operating Systems (GOOS) and Architectures (GOARCH)

 If you would like to build the binary for a specific operating system, you may add the arguments GOOS and GOARCH into the Go build command.
 You may set